TiloPapke/FinanceOverViewTraining/README.md

 open mile stones:

 hint: new miles stones might be added

-goal points for version 0.0.5
-- [ ] unit test case: check if UUID of different user account is used when updating or creating elements => reject
-- [ ] correct spellings like display_paswword_reset_with_token_page
-- [ ] code refactoring: centralizse session handle (eg getting session data and setting new expire timestamp)
-- [ ] code refactoring: connection setting handle
-- [ ] define timeout for session in server settings
-- [ ] calculting saldo over all finance accounts
-- [ ] export to csv (simple)

 goal points for version 0.0.6
 - [ ] documentation for interface functions